nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 Task already exists
 >2a1.
-System informs user that task already exists and doesn’t add repeat task.
+System informs user that task already exists and doesn’t add repeated task.
 > Use case ends

 2b.
 Invalid command format